 Science & Human Rights

-The American Chemical Society has many years' history of leadership working internationally on cases where the rights and welfare of professionally engaged chemists, chemical engineers and chemically related practitioners are threatened.
+The American Chemical Society has experience working internationally on cases where the rights and welfare of professionally engaged chemistry related practitioners are threatened.
 Our efforts are informed by protections afforded by the Universal Declaration of Human Rights and are directed towards human rights and scientific mobility abridgments and issues where ACS is uniquely positioned and qualified to impact cases in a meaningful way.

 Human Rights Cases